effectfully/inference-in-agda/UnificationInAgda.lagda.md

 module ImplicitArgumens where
 ```

 As we've seen implicit arguments and metavariables are closely related.
 Agda's internal theory has metas in it, so inference of implicit arguments amounts to turning an implicit into a metavariable and resolving it later.
-The complicated part however is that it's not always obvious where implicits are inserted.
+The complicated part however is that it's not completely obvious where implicits get inserted.

 For example, it may come as a surprise, but

       _ : ∀ {A : Set} -> A -> A
       _ = λ {A : Set} x -> x

 gives a type error.
-This is because Agda greedily binds implicits, so the `A` at the term level gets automatically bound on the lhs (left-hand side, i.e. before `=`), which gives you
+This is because Agda greedily binds implicits, so the `A` at the term level gets automatically bound on the lhs (left-hand side, i.e. before `=`), which gives you essentially this:

       _ : ∀ {A : Set} -> A -> A
       _ {_} = <your_code_goes_here>